Cleveland police widen manhunt for Facebook murder suspect

 "To be honest, we've interviewed several people involved in this and I don't think there is any rhyme or reason for it happening," Williams said.

-Stephens had worked since 2008 as a vocational specialist and youth mentor at Beech Brook, a behavioral health agency located outside Cleveland.
+Stephens had worked since 2008 as a vocational specialist and youth mentor at Beech Brook, a behavioural health agency located outside Cleveland.
 Beech Brook's offices were closed on Monday.

 (Reporting by Peter Szekely in New York and Timothy McLaughlin in Chicago; Editing by Bill Rigby and Lisa Shumaker)